sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

 3. Locate the openldap-modify-mt-users-groups.yaml file in the `/openldap` folder.
 4. Modify it to match the desired setup.
 The file contains example user and groups defined for tenant1 and tenant2, make sure to update them to match your tenant IDs.

-**Note:** You must configure all the tenant-specific users and groups during the intial deployment as this method can only be used when you are first deploying the OpenLDAP server.Subsequently, you can either delete and redeploy the OpenLDAP server with a new configuration, or add users using `ldapadd`.
+**Note:** You must configure all the tenant-specific users and groups during the initial deployment as this method can only be used when you are first deploying the OpenLDAP server.
+Subsequently, you can either delete and redeploy the OpenLDAP server with a new configuration or add users using `ldapadd`.
 For more information about setting up tenant users and groups, see [LDAP Requirements for Multi-Tenancy](https://go.documentation.sas.com/doc/en/itopscdc/v_025/itopssr/p0440nbofn1b5qn1l6j1l6ygm7qg.htm#p1dr09lqs9w0w7n1iaklneorpy4r).

 For example: